A woman bypassed multiple security checkpoints to get on a Delta flight to Paris. Here’s what we know

 The stowaway is a woman between 55 and 60 years old and has a Russian passport, according to an airport official in Paris.
 She will soon be sent back to the United States, the official said.

-The woman is currently in a waiting zone at Charles de Gaulle airport – known as ZAPI – for people awaiting deportation, as she does not meet the conditions for entering Europe.
+The woman was in a waiting zone at Charles de Gaulle airport – known as ZAPI – for people awaiting deportation, as she does not meet the conditions for entering Europe.
 The woman applied for asylum in France a few years ago, the official told CNN.

 When asked, the source did not address the woman’s mental state.